This page shows COVID-19 guidelines for Tanzania, but please check local government advice before making any decisions.

 - All travellers are required to present a negative COVID-19 test certificate upon arrival.
-The test must be a Real Time Polymerase Chain Reaction (RT-PCR) test, with the sample collected within 72 hours before arrival in Tanzania.
-Travellers in transit more than 72 hours will be required to be tested by rapid test upon arrival in Tanzania.
+The test must be a Real Time Polymerase Chain Reaction (RT-PCR) test, with the sample collected within 96 hours before departure to Tanzania.
+Travellers in transit more than 96 hours will be required to be tested by rapid test upon arrival in Tanzania.
 The rapid test cost is USD $25 per traveller.

 - All travellers to complete Traveller Surveillance Form 24 hours before arrival.
 Travellers will then receive a Unique Health Code (UHC), which they will present to health officials upon arrival.